lricardo/gns3-for-fedora/README.md

 </code>
 </pre>

-The last and optional script, installs a shotcut:
+The last and optional script, installs a shortcut:
 <pre>
 <code>
 ./install-gns3-gui-shortcut.sh